 Recreational Soccer (Glen Rock Soccer Club)

-Competitive Soccer (FC Glen Rock)
+Travel Soccer (FC Glen Rock)

 Player evaluation process?
 Player evaluations will be conducted by independent trainers from United Soccer Academy (USA), FCGR's training partner.
 Evaluators will use a format employing small-sided games.
 This allows the trainers to evaluate players based on key in-game soccer components including game understanding/decision making, initiative and focus, technical skills, and physical ability.